robb-j/gamedoy/docs/game-dev.md

 ### create2dCanvas

 If you want to draw things, a HTMLCanvas is what you might want, and there is a helper to create one of those for you, `create2dCanvas`.
-Import it from the game lib, and call it to create a `CanvasContext`.
-CanvasContext is an object that wraps the canvas `elem`, the `width` and `height` and a drawing `ctx` that you can use to render things.
+Import it from the game lib, and call it to create a `CanvasContext2D`.
+It is an object that wraps the canvas `elem`, the `width` and `height` and a drawing `ctx` that you can use to render things.
 This works nicely when stored in your [state](#state).

 > It does a little magic to make the canvas look crisper by looking at window.[devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) and multiplying the actual size up but you only ever have to work with the width/height you pass to this method.